MidnightDesign/cms-module/README.md

             ->getServiceLocator()
             ->get('user.service')
             ->register('jim@example.com', 'password-here');

+7. Set the `is_admin` flag of your newly created user to `1`
-7. Make sure jQuery is loaded in your layout:
+8. Make sure jQuery is loaded in your layout:

         $this->headScript()
             ->prependFile('//ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js');